DavidBruant/Map-Set.prototype.toJSON/README.md

 There might be a web compat concern if code using native Map and Set or polyfill relies on the current JSON.stringify behavior.

+# Licence

+This work is dedicated to the public domain.
+It is [CC0 licenced](https://creativecommons.org/publicdomain/zero/1.0/).